sergiordob/Golang-CRUD/README.md

 ## About the Project

-This project is a simple online store that allows users to view, create, update, and delete products.
+This project is a simple online store that allows users to view, create,read, update, and delete products.

 ## Technologies Used